Moctezuma, Oaxaca, Mexico , 2017 .

 Educators, parents, volunteers and of course, the children were involved in Zumapoop from the beginning.
-The restrooms are built by community volunteers together with skilled construction masters. we hope that the use of dry-toilets will encourage responsible use of water resources, and that the composting will encourage recycling waste into fertilizer.
+The restrooms were built by community volunteers together with skilled construction masters. we hope that the use of dry-toilets will encourage responsible use of water resources, and that the composting will encourage recycling waste into fertilizer.
 Educating the local community on dry-toilet construction techniques can have a long-lasting impact in a community that now suffers from economic, health and environmental challenges.